Home » Features » Top 15 Best PSP Hidden Gems

 Gitaroo Man Lives!

-Gitaroo Man started out as a rhythm game released for the PS2.
-It never made any real waves there, but the developers wanted to give it a second shot on the PlayStation Portable.
-Unfortunately it too underperformed, but that just means we have another PSP hidden gem to enjoy now.
 Gitaroo Man has you holding directions and button inputs in rhythm with the on-screen display.
-All set to music, and a wonderful art style that’s unlike anything else.
+All of this is set to music, and wonderful visual aids that use a unique and pleasant art style.
 Honestly there are better games of this kind but Gitaroo Man does hold a special place in my heart.
-Nothing else quite scratches the itch and that’s because the mechanics are more intense than simply pressing keys at the time right.
+I’m not the biggest fan of rhythm games but it won me over big-time.
+Nothing else quite scratches the itch I have for this gameplay.
+The mechanics are more complex and varied than simply pressing keys at the time right.
 It also helps that the music in this one is absolutely on-point.
-Gitaroo Man Lives is definitely one of the best PSP hidden gems of all time.
+Gitaroo Man Lives is a fantastic version of an already great game.
+It might even be better than the original release.

 Front cover for Gradius Collection for the Sony PSP.